WiffleWhomper/Sakhal-Store/README.md

 Stop Your Server Ensure your server is offline before proceeding.

+Ensure you activate cfggameplay.json

+ Nitrado Console Servers:
-Activate cfggameplay.json For console users on Nitrado Servers, go to "General Settings" and tick Enable cfggameplay.json.
-For PC Servers, add the following line to your serverDZ.cfg:
+   Settings >> General >> tick Enable cfggameplay.json.

+ For PC Servers, add the following line to your serverDZ.cfg: enableCfgGameplayFile = 1;
-enableCfgGameplayFile = 1; (Note: For some PC servers, including Nitrado, the serverDZ.cfg may be hidden.
+   (Note: For some PC servers, including Nitrado, the serverDZ.cfg may be hidden.
 To access it, enable "Expert Mode" in your settings, then navigate to "Expert Settings" to find serverDZ.cfg.
 Remember to stop the server before making changes.)

-Upload the JSON File Upload sakhalstore.json from the extracted files to the "custom" folder within the mission directory on your server.
+ Upload your file:
+  Tools >> File Browser >> dayzxb_missions >> dayzOffline.Sakhal >> custom >> "Upload File"
    (If a custom folder doesn't exist, create one.)

-Edit the cfggameplay.json Open the cfggameplay.json file in the correct mission file for your server and locate the "objectSpawnersArr" line.
-This tells your server to load your custom file.
+Call to the custom file using the cfggameplay.json
+ Tools >> File Browser >> dayzxb_missions >> dayzOffline.Sakhal >> cfggameplay.json
+          "WorldsData":
+        	{
+        		"lightingConfig": 2,
+        		"objectSpawnersArr": [],
+        		"environmentMinTemps": [-6.5, -9.5, -6.5, -9.5, 2, 6, 9, 10, 6, 1, -5, -10],
+        		"environmentMaxTemps": [-3, -5, -3, -5, 9, 14, 16, 17, 14, 8, 1, -3],
+        		"wetnessWeightModifiers": [1.0, 1.0, 1.33, 1.66, 2.0],
+        		"playerRestrictedAreaFiles": ["pra/warheadstorage.json"]
+        	},

-Edit the file to look like this:
+Edit the objectSpawnerArr to look like this:

 "objectSpawnersArr": ["custom/sakhalstore.json"]